swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 The goal of this chapter is to store the data of the experiment in a version control system.
 Git is not suitable for this purpose because of its size limitations.
-Git lfs is a solution to this problem, but it is not as efficient as other version control systems.
+Git LFS is a solution to this problem, but it is not as efficient as other version control systems.

 [DVC](../../get-started/the-tools-used-in-this-guide#dvc) is a version control system for data.
 It uses chunking to store large files efficiently and track their changes.